Coleman Jett Goin: Biography

 Goin was born in Gainesville, Florida in 1911.
 He began his higher education in 1935 at the University of Pittsburgh, and later transferred to the University of Florida, where he earned a B.Sc. in 1939 and an M.Sc. in 1941.
 He completed his Ph.D. in 1946 under limnologist James Speed Rogers.

 His interest in herpetology began during his time at the University of Pittsburgh, where he volunteered at the Carnegie Museum of Natural History.
 He continued working at the museum every summer during his academic studies.

 In 1956, Goin joined the University of Florida as a zoology assistant and later became a professor.
 He retired in 1971, after which he moved to Flagstaff, Arizona, where he collaborated with the Museum of Northern Arizona.

 Goin specialized in amphibians and conducted extensive fieldwork despite suffering long-term effects from poliomyelitis.
 He published nearly 120 scientific papers and described several taxa.
 He also co-authored several influential books on herpetology, often collaborating with Archie Carr, Doris Mable Cochran, and his wife Olive Lynda Bown Goin.

 He held several leadership roles in the American Society of Ichthyologists and Herpetologists, serving as Vice President (1942–1946), Treasurer (1952–1957), and President (1966).

+Eponyms

+The Guaniguanico yellow-mottled frog (Eleutherodactylus goini) is named in honor of Coleman Goin, and the Tarauaca snouted treefrog (Scarthyla goinorum) is named in honor of Coleman and Lynda Goin.